 One of the most unique ecosystems on our planet, the Amazon is an enormous region covering about 40% of the South American continent and it touches many countries.

 One of the more popular entryways is within Ecuadorian borders through its capital city, Quito.

 The Amazon is not for the lighthearted.
 It is one of the world's most diverse biological areas in the world with simple trips providing opportunities to see diverse creatures such as monkeys, birds, caimans, and tarantulas.

 Nestled within Venezuela’s Canaima National Park, Angel Falls are the highest waterfalls in the world.

-Although impressive, the hike into Angel Falls are not the only reward.
-This jungle trek is its own adventure as a guide navigates the grasslands, rivers and mountains to reveal spectacular waterfalls and lagoons.
+Although impressive, the hike into Angel Falls is not the only reward.
+This jungle trek is its own adventure as a guide navigates the grasslands, rivers, and mountains to reveal spectacular waterfalls and lagoons.

 04 of 10

 Torres del Paine National Park is located in the Southern-most region of Chile and for those willing to venture to Patagonia, it offers astonishing hiking opportunities amongst glaciers, lakes, and blue mountains.

 Treks are available for varying experience levels on clearly marked paths with options for accommodation and basic services.
 Those wanting just a taste of its breathtaking views can choose a day-trip, while many others hike the popular five day “W” route.
 For the most adventurous, the full circuit can be completed 9 days.Continue to 5 of 10 below.

 Salar de Uyuni - Bolivia